Electrical, Mechanical and Biomedical Engineering Senior Experience in Engineering Design

 From a company's perspective, a SEED project offers the opportunity to work directly with senior engineering students, take a fresh look at a long standing problem or explore new ideas for their company.
 Students are eager to engage in engineering practice as preparation for work in industry and to apply the theory they have been learning in school.
 Course material related to design project fundamentals and the involvement of industry contacts add to the students education and strengthens links between industry and Engineering at UVM.

-For more details about the SEED program or how to participate go to the SEED page.
+For more details about the ME & BME SEED programs or how to participate go to the SEED page.

 Civil and Environmental Engineering Senior Experience in Engineering Design